Porsche 917: 1970 917K

+1970 917L

-This long tail, low drag version of the 1969 917L was purpose-built for the 1970 24 Hours of Le Mans.
-Le Mans in 1970 was almost entirely made up of long straights and this version was designed to maximise the speed capability resulting from the increased power developed by the flat-12 engine over the previous Porsche types.
+Porsche, being an underdog with small engines, had entered low drag long tail versions at Le Mans for several years.
+This was continued also when entering the biggest categories with the 908 and the 917 as the air-cooled 2-valve engines had less power than modern water-cooled 4-valve designs.
+Despite the 917K being successful, another long tail, low drag version of the 1969 917L body was purpose-built for the 1970 24 Hours of Le Mans.
+Even after the Ford chicane had been added, Le Mans in 1970 was almost entirely made up of long straights, and this L version was designed to maximise the speed capability resulting from the increased power developed by the flat-12 engine over the previous Porsche types.
 The 1970 917L was largely based on the initial 1969 car.
-Nevertheless, factory driver Vic Elford had found the car's ultimate speed an advantage enough over its still questionable handling in the braking and cornering sections of Le Mans.
+Nevertheless, factory driver Vic Elford, assign to Salzburg rather than JWA, had found the car's ultimate speed an advantage enough over its still questionable handling in the braking and cornering sections of Le Mans.
 It was 25 mph faster down the straights than the 917K and the Ferrari 512Ss.
-Two were entered in the 1970 Le Mans race, one by Porsche Salzburg and the other by Martini Racing.
-The Porsche Salzburg 917L was qualified in pole position by Elford, but retired with engine failure after 18 hours and the Martini 917L finished 2nd, five laps behind the winning Salzburg 917K of Hans Herrmann and Richard Attwood.
+With JWA not interested, only two were entered in the 1970 Le Mans race (along with 5 917Ks), a white one by Porsche Salzburg, and the blue hippie car by Martini Racing.
+The Porsche Salzburg 917L was qualified in pole position by Elford, but retired with engine failure after 18 hours.
+The Martini 917L of Kauhsen/Larrousse finished 2nd, five laps behind the winning Salzburg 917K of Hans Herrmann and Richard Attwood.